Just a Christian

 Restoration Rather Than Reformation

 It is obvious to thinking people that the religious world is badly divided.
 Great leaders such as Martin Luther and John Calvin sought to correct erroneous teachings and practices.
 But the reformers often started at different points and thus arrived at different conclusions.
-Division rather that unity has resulted.
+Division rather than unity has resulted.

-Churches of Christ, on the other hand, plead for restoration of apostolic Christianity rather than a reformation of existing religious bodies.
+Churches of Christ, on the other hand, plead for the restoration of apostolic Christianity rather than a reformation of existing religious bodies.
 Since all can agree that the early church was right, we should also be able to agree that we cannot be wrong if we succeed in reproducing that church today in every essential part.
 While many things have changed in the twentieth century, the teachings of Jesus and His apostles have not.
 Truth is absolute and unchangeable.
 God’s Word is truth (John 17:17) and can save today as surely as the first century if applied in the same way.
 “The truth will make you free” (John 8:32).
 Should you visit one of the churches of Christ you will find it worshiping God as did the early disciples—“in spirit and truth” (John 4:24).
 You will observe that it partakes of the Lord’s supper, or communion, every Sunday.
 This is because we are following the example of the early Christians who assembled every first day of the week to “break bread” (Acts 20:7).
 Likewise, in every other way churches of Christ seek to reproduce New Testament Christianity – in organization, in work, and in other areas of teaching.

 How to Be Just A Christian